codership/documentation/galeracluster/source/faq.rst

    You might also want to attach an asynchronous slave to one of your nodes, using standard MySQL replication and set it on a delay.
 This can also help with recovering tables and data lost since the last backup was made.

+.. _`faq-potential-problem-questions`:

 -----------------------------------------------
 Questions about Potential Problems
 -----------------------------------------------

+.. _`faq-what-causes-galera-to-stop`:
 .. rubric:: What typically Causes a Cluster to Stop?

-.. _`faq-what-causes-galera-to-stop`:
+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs, Business Managers; Category: Maintenance

 .. rst-class:: list-abstract